bostonmooney/bostonmooney/README.md

 Collaborated with other interns to create a comprehensive **Internship Guide** for future interns at Oldcastle Infrastructure, improving onboarding and knowledge transfer.

 ### Investment Return Model
-Developed a detailed model to calculate the **rate of return** for investments with annual contributions, demonstrating my financial analysis skills.
+Developed a detailed model to calculate the **rate of return** for a variety of portfolio styles and investment goals with annual contributions, demonstrating my financial analysis skills.

 ### Informational Interview Outreach
 Initiated networking with professionals in the legal industry through **informational interviews** to pave the way for a future career as corporate counsel.